-As a single, working parent, one of my biggest struggles is finding the right balance of involvement.
+As a single, very young working parent, one of my biggest struggles is finding the right balance of involvement.
 I fear the perception that my daughters’ teachers will have of me.
 Our culture seems to have decided that two parents are always better than one, so it appears our family is already working from a disadvantage.
 Single parents are presumed to be involved in their children’s lives until proved otherwise.

 I make it a point to come in late to work on the first day of school so I can meet the teacher face to face, and I immediately ask for an email address.
 I prefer email because it allows both of us busy people a chance to read and respond in our own time.
 I think it’s reasonable for both of us to do so within a day or two.
 If a teacher tells me he/she only checks their email once a week, then I usually leave notes with my child to give to the teacher if something comes up.

 Continue reading “Balancing Parent Teacher Communication”